-All areas of Academic Advising work together to provide students and potential students with the best possible service and assistance.
-Academic Advising services are designed to foster academic, personal and career services
+All areas of student services (Advising, Enrollment, Career and Workforce Development, Records, Disability and Access, and Student Life) work together to provide students and potential students with the best possible service and assistance.
+Our services are designed to foster academic, personal, and professional growth throughout your journey at SWIC.